Oath of office of the president of the United States: Administration

 While the Constitution does not mandate that anyone in particular should administer the presidential oath of office, it has been administered by the chief justice beginning with John Adams, except following the death of a sitting president.
-George Washington was sworn into office during his first inauguration, on April 30, 1789, by Chancellor of New York Robert Livingston.
+George Washington was sworn into office by Chancellor of New York Robert Livingston at his first inauguration, on April 30, 1789, there being no Supreme Court or Chief Justice until after the Judiciary Act passed that September.

 William Cranch, chief judge of the U.S. Circuit Court, administered the oath to Millard Fillmore on July 10, 1850, when he became president after the death of Zachary Taylor.
-Upon being informed of Warren Harding's death, while visiting his family home in Plymouth Notch, Vermont, Calvin Coolidge was sworn in as president by his father, John Calvin Coolidge Sr., a notary public.
-Federal Judge Sarah T. Hughes administered the oath of office to Lyndon B. Johnson aboard Air Force One after John F. Kennedy's assassination on November 22, 1963; the only time a woman has administered the oath of office.
+Upon being informed of Warren Harding's death, while visiting his family home in Plymouth Notch, Vermont, Calvin Coolidge was sworn in as president by his father, John Calvin Coolidge Sr., a notary public (United States).
+Federal judge Sarah T. Hughes administered the oath of office to Lyndon B. Johnson aboard Air Force One after John F. Kennedy's assassination on November 22, 1963; the only time a woman has administered the oath of office.
 Overall, the presidential oath has been administered by 15 chief justices (one of whom—William Howard Taft—was also a former president), one associate justice, four federal judges, two New York state judges, and one notary public.

 Option of affirmation

 The Constitutional language gives the option to "affirm" instead of "swear."
 While the reasons for this are not documented, it may relate to certain Christians, including Quakers, who apply this scripture literally: "But above all things, my brethren, swear not, neither by heaven, neither by the earth, neither by any other oath: but let your yea be yea; and your nay, nay; lest ye fall into condemnation" (James 5:12, KJV).
+Affirming rather than swearing had been permitted in the Province of Pennsylvania, by the English parliament since the Quakers Act 1695, and by several post-1776 state constitutions.
 Franklin Pierce is the only president known to have used the word "affirm" rather than "swear."
 Herbert Hoover is often listed to have used "affirm" as well, owing to his being a Quaker, but a newsreel taken of the ceremony indicates that the words used were "solemnly swear."
 Richard Nixon, who was raised a Quaker, swore, rather than affirmed.